isha-git/Sentiment-Analysis-Using-Supervised-Learning/README.md

 # Introduction
-Sentiment Analysis (opninion analysis, or opinion mining) is used to predict their sentiment of opinion from textual data, which is usually unstructured text.
-The output of this analysis is a polarity which is 0 for neutral statements, > 0 for positive statements, and < 0 for negative statements.
+Sentiment Analysis is used to predict their sentiment of opinion from textual data, which is usually unstructured text.
+The output of this analysis is a polarity which is 0 for neutral statements, > 0 for positive statements, and < 0 for negative statements. <br>
 Here, we have classified sentiments to positive and negative classes using supervised learning.
-Here, movie reviews have been analysed to predict the sentiment.
+Movie reviews have been analysed to predict the sentiment.

 **Dataset** <br>
-The movie reviews were from <a href = "https://ai.stanford.edu/~amaas/data/sentiment/">Internet Movie Database (IMDB)</a>, which was originally proposed by  Mass <i>et al.</i> in their paper on <a href="https://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf">Learning Word Vectors for Sentiment Analysis</a>, and contains 50000 labelled movie reviews.
-However, here, we have used web curling nand extracted data from a <a href = "https://github.com/dipanjanS/text-analytics-with-python/blob/master/Old-First-Edition/source_code/Ch07_Semantic_and_Sentiment_Analysis/movie_reviews.csv">GitHub repository</a>. <br>
+The movie reviews were from <a href = "https://ai.stanford.edu/~amaas/data/sentiment/">Internet Movie Database (IMDB)</a>, originally proposed by  Mass <i>et al.</i> in their paper on <a href="https://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf">Learning Word Vectors for Sentiment Analysis</a>, and contains 50000 labelled movie reviews.
+Here, we have used web curling and extracted data from a <a href = "https://github.com/dipanjanS/text-analytics-with-python/blob/master/Old-First-Edition/source_code/Ch07_Semantic_and_Sentiment_Analysis/movie_reviews.csv">GitHub repository</a>. <br>
 <br>
 A sample of the dataset can be seen below.